Ryan Kaine is on the hunt…

 Slowly, one by one, the stars blinked out and a pale dawn washed away the darkness of night.

-Danny shivered, the morning dew had long since soaked through his clothes, and the chill had worked its way into every joint of his body.
-Should have come better prepared.
+He should have come better prepared.
 A groundsheet would have helped, but no point crying about that now.
-Wasn’t as though he could call on anyone for help, either.
+It wasn’t as though he could call on anyone for help, either.
 For the first time in years, he was operating solo, which felt both good and bad.
 Good, to have no one questioning his actions or monitoring his performance.
 Bad, to have no one to bounce ideas off, not even the captain.

 He’d been deaf and blind to whatever was going on inside Prentiss House and had failed to add to Corky’s intel.

-A thermal imaging camera might have told him how many people were in the house and where they slept, but he’d forgotten to pack one in his haste to “save the damsel in distress”.
+A thermal-imaging camera might have told him how many people were in the house and where they slept, but he hadn’t found one in the grab-bag he’d borrowed and hadn’t checked in his haste to “save the damsel in distress”.
 Another bloody mistake.
 One of many.
 No groundsheet, no parabolic microphone, no infrared or night vision glasses, no nothing.
 Damn it, he wasn’t even armed.

-What did Rollo used to say?
-“Fail to prepare and you might as well prepare to fail, laddie.”
-Yep, the team’s quartermaster wasn’t averse to spouting the odd platitude or three.
+What was it Uncle Cuddles used to say?
+“Fail to prepare and you might as well join the SAS.”
+Yep, dear old Rollo wasn’t averse to mangling the odd platitude in his search for a hilarious put down.

 And anyway, why the hell would he need a weapon?